 5) Gordon Ramsay Uncharted

 Globetrotting celebrity chef Gordon Ramsay serves up an epic adventure in “Gordon Ramsay: Uncharted.”
 He travels around the world meeting with indigenous people to learn about their foods and cultures.
 In each location, he harvests new ingredients and samples new dishes.
 He also teams up with local legends to cook feasts to present to the native peoples.
-The show looks stunning and has been one of the shows I’ve been enjoying catch up on since Disney+ launched.
+The second season is also available in some regions.

 2) Hostile Planet

-This six part documentary draws attention to the most extraordinary — almost supernatural — accounts of animals that have adapted to the cruelest evolutionary curveballs.
-Easily one of my favourite series available on Disney+ right now, if you’re only going to watch on animal documentary, make it this one.
+This six-part documentary draws attention to the most extraordinary — almost supernatural — accounts of animals that have adapted to the cruellest evolutionary curveballs.
+Easily one of my favourite series available on Disney+ right now, if you’re only going to watch one animal documentary, make it this one.